Published: February 28, 2020

-Bone mineralization is not calcium's only function in the body and both a calcium deficiency or over consumption of calcium can adversely affect the function of the body.
+Bone mineralization is only one of calcium's many functions in your body.
+Both calcium deficiency or over consumption of calcium can adversely affect how your body functions.

-When determining how much calcium a person requires it is necessary to take into account several factors which include:
+When determining how much calcium you need it is necessary to take into account several factors which include: